Oviyashri/Tweet_Analyzer_App/README.md

 **setup.sh** : predefined file for streamlit on heroku

-This app is created on a tool called Streamlit, Install it by: Streamlit documentation: https://docs.streamlit.io/en/latest/
+This app is created on a tool called Streamlit, Installed it by: Streamlit documentation: https://docs.streamlit.io/en/latest/

 **pip install streamlit**